 Diamond Head: There are condos, single-family homes and apartments in Diamond Head, and each offers something different.
 But it ain’t inexpensive.
 It’s as expensive as Waikiki and further away from…everything.
 However, it’s a prettier location with fewer ambling tourists (but not much fewer).

 Downtown: Parking is a big old mess here, and tickets pour out like pina coladas, so make sure you find a building that has reserved spots.
 Otherwise, Downtown is a great middle ground, as far as price and location, and it’s perfect for those who like walking to work.
 Pet friendly apartments are rare, though.

 Makiki: If you don’t mind driving to the beach, grocery store, and restaurants, and you have detached-home dreams and overdraft realities, Makiki is the place to be.
-Purely residential, Makiki has a strong community feeling and a delightful inland separation from the melanoma-pink hordes of tourists by the water.
+Purely residential, Makiki has a strong community feeling and a delightful inland separation from the hordes of tourists by the water.

 Manoa: Another budget option, Manoa has property rentals with spacious lanais and comfortable if not recently updated amenities that should suit anyone with a hunger for true Hawaiian living, which is to say, quiet.